• Skip to primary navigation

 Storage

-Store the couscous separate from the lamb chili in an airtight container in the fridge for up to 4 days.
-Freeze the lamb chili for up to 3 months in a freezer-friendly container.
+Store the couscous separately from the lamb chili in an airtight container in the fridge for up to 4 days.
+Freeze leftover chili for up to 3 months in a freezer-friendly container.
 I don't recommend freezing the couscous.

 FAQs